Kerala, India · open to interesting problems

 Battle-tested bootstrap for a fresh LEMP box — nginx, MariaDB and PHP-FPM configured in one run.

-Product engineering, Flutter rescue missions, Rust backends, POS & hardware integrations — or just an idea worth arguing about.
+Product engineering, Flutter rescue missions, Rust backends, desktop & hardware integrations — or just an idea worth arguing about.